MarjoleinHordijk/PythonTutorials/docs/source/03_04_Visualization.md

 Histograms can be useful to get a feel of your data.
 They are therefore often using during the data exploration phase of a study.

-Lets create a list of random values which approaches a normal distribution using ```numpy``` and visualize the distribution in a histogram.
+Let us create a list of random values that approaches a normal distribution using ```numpy``` and visualize the distribution in a histogram.
 * Add ```numpy``` to the import section.
 (If you have not installed ```numpy``` already, please do so.)
 * Create the set of 10000 random values using ```np.random.normal(size=10000)```.
 * Create a histogram using ```plt.hist()```.
 Provide the following arguments: